21 cm band, also known as the Hydrogen line, is one of the important bands in radio astronomy.

 Of course, real-world devices can’t get such characteristics due to many reasons, but real params should be very close to the theoretical, and that’s great.

 Please contact me if you wish to get Eagle project files.

-The whole board was placed inside the metal box which was hermetically sealed.
-As the input and output connectors, I’m using the N-type connectors which were bolted to the case.
+The whole board was placed inside the metal box, which was hermetically sealed.
+As the input and output connectors, I’m using the N-type connectors bolted to the case.
 The power delivery is used a 4700 pF feedthrough capacitor.
 The optimal supply voltage is 6-9 volts.

 LNA noise very depends on the system’s total temperature.
 So it’s always a good idea to cool the device.

 For the cooling purpose, I’m using Peltier and cooling system (radiator + fan).
-To get better performance I put whole construction inside the aluminum can which is surrounded by the thick layer of foam.
+To get better performance, I put the whole construction inside the aluminum can be surrounded by the thick layer of foam.

 Thanks for reading!